verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 $ pyspark --driver-class-path target/verdict-core-0.3.0-jar-with-dependencies.jar
 ```

-**Limitation**: Note that, in order for the `--driver-class-path` option to work, the jar file (i.e., `target/verdict-core-0.3.0-jar-with-dependencies.jar`) must be present in the Spark's driver node.
+**Limitation**: Note that, in order for the `--driver-class-path` option to work, the jar file (i.e., `target/verdict-core-0.3.0-jar-with-dependencies.jar`) must be placed in the Spark's driver node.
 Verdict will support `--jars` option shortly.

 After pyspark shell starts, import and use Verdict as follows.